winterland1989/mss/README.md

         padding 10% 10%;
     }

-There's lots of functions are built-in in MSS, they are written in camelCase, such as `px` or `hsl`, and they are much general, for example the built-in `px` function can take multiple arguments, here's list:
+There's some functions built-in with mss, they are written in camelCase, such as `px` or `hsl`, and often they are quite general, for example the built-in `px` function can take multiple arguments, here's built-in list:

 ```coffee
 num           # num('2px') == 2